keleshev/keleshev.com/composable-error-handling-in-ocaml.md

   Display.render tree
 ```

-Notice how similar this looks to our original version
-which was based on exceptions.
+Notice how similar this looks to our original version based on exceptions.
 In both cases we can handle the errors separately:

 ```ocaml